jenca-adam/awiki/pages/christandl2017relative/page.md

 ## Reference

-Matthias Christandl, Alexander Müller-Hermes,Relative Entropy Bounds on Quantum, Private and Repeater Capacities, Commun.
+Matthias Christandl, Alexander Müller-Hermes, Relative Entropy Bounds on Quantum, Private and Repeater Capacities, Commun.
 Math.
 Phys.
 (2017) 353: 821-852

 ## Abstract
   We find a strong-converse bound on the private capacity of a quantum channel